Covid: First Omicron variant case confirmed in Wales

 Since then, cases of the variant have been confirmed in both England and Scotland, and now Wales.

-Early data from South Africa has shown the variant may evade some immunity built up by the vaccines.
+Early data from South Africa has shown the variant may evade some immunity built up by previous infection, however data is not available on effectiveness of vaccine-derived immunity.

 Stricter measures on travel have been implemented across the UK to limit the spread of the new variant.